-If you have a formal leadership role, you will be working – visibly or in the background – to understand and assess the nature of risk, make decisions and take action so that appropriate conditions are created within which safety is supported.
-Setting up safe systems, creating policies and procedures (including to raise concerns and report/respond to incidents), ensuring safety of equipment and other environmental factors are massively important.
+If you have a formal leadership role, you will be working (visibly or in the background and of course much more quickly than usual) to understand and assess the nature of risk, make decisions and take action so that appropriate conditions are created within which safety is supported.
+Setting up safe systems, adapting and embedding safety into policies and procedures (including to raise concerns and report/respond to incidents), ensuring safety of equipment and other environmental factors are massively important.

 1. Step back and take an overview